kclapper/TakeCounter/README.md

 ![Screenshot of Take Counter](./desktop-screenshot.png)

+## Development

+The UI for the application is kept in the `web` folder and the code for the desktop is kept in the `electron` folder.

+To start developing:

+    cd electron
+    npm install
+    npm start

 ## For Potential Employers

 This project showcases my ability to create web and native apps using React and